LibraryCarpentry/lc-git/episodes/05-github-pages.md

     remote:
     ```

-    You can visit that link in your browser, but if you go back to your fork in GitHib
+    You can visit that link in your browser, but if you go back to your fork in GitHub
     you will also see a button has appeared that says "Compare & pull request".
     You can click on that button instead if you prefer.